• Regardless of application requirements, applicants will still have the option to submit a personal essay.

 • When the personal essay is required for a particular college, the requirement will be required during the Common App submission process to ensure an application’s completion.

-• Technical resolutions have been implemented in order to streamline the entire application process so applicants won’t miss any necessary requirements or have to hunt down specific school requirements.
+• Individual college and university writing requirements will now be reflected in multiple places within the application. • Technical resolutions have been implemented in order to streamline the entire application process so applicants won’t miss any necessary requirements or have to hunt down specific school requirements.

-• Indicators have been added ensure all of their submissions to schools (with specific application requirements) are completed thoroughly and without error.
+• The essay (as well as all other parts of the application) will remain editable for all applicants. • Overall, the communication regarding each school’s requirements was improved in order to help students navigate applications more easily • Indicators have been added ensure all of their submissions to schools (with specific application requirements) are completed thoroughly and without error.

 • Individual essay prompts are either completely new or have had additional text added to help clarify the essay questions for applicants.

-1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
+The new essay prompts are as follows with new wording italicized, as listed on The Common Application web site: 1.
+Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.